Wednesday, March 31, 2021

 Thirty years later, it still looks the same.

 That certainly was not the main attraction of that vacation, not by a damn sight.
 For me, it was the return trip north out of party-central Ensenada to a gorgeous cliffside restaurant and bar.
 It may have been in Azul Punto or Blue Point.
-What was beautiful about that place is that we had dinner on a cliffside deck built out of the rock.
-The six of us sat at a redwood party bench overlooking the Pacific Ocean.
-It was late afternoon and we had a 180° view of the ocean from 4pm to 7pm.
-They also had an indoor dance floor but its windows and doors were flung completely open, creating an outdoor atmosphere inside next to the bar.
-For a young man, it was luxurious: immeasurable view of the ocean, great food, margaritas, and the tranquility of seeing whales head north along the coast.
-It was so good.
-And one song Kathy and I danced to was Julian Lennon's, "Too Late to Say Goodbye," (1985).
-I didn't think much of the song when I heard it on the radio while driving to work or on the way home, but in that restaurant, it took on an enchantment all its own.
+What was beautiful about that place was that we had dinner on a cliffside deck built out of the rock, about three tiers of cliffs below the main floor and banquet room above.
+The six of us sat at a redwood bench overlooking the Pacific Ocean.
+It was late afternoon, and we had a 180° view of the ocean from 4pm to 7pm.
+Upstairs indoors they had a DJ and a dance floor.
+It was the ideal hangout for 20-something Americans.
+The dance hall had French doors wide open and a few sheer white curtains on the doors that caught the breeze and made the setting enchanting.
+For a young man, it was luxurious.
+First, we had a pitcher of margaritas between the 6 of us.
+Then tacos and nachos flowed.
+Then we saw a pod of whales with many blowing a water spout.
+The view of the ocean seemed magazine-like as the sun began to drop over the horizon with the margaritas taking effect and casting tranquility over the scene as the whales headed north up the coast.
+It was too good.
+And one song Kathy and I danced to upstairs was Julian Lennon's, "Too Late to Say Goodbye," (1985).
+I didn't think much of the song when I heard it on the radio while driving to work or on the way home, but in that restaurant, in her presence, the song ignited a violent war between the promise of pleasure and desertion.
+The wind, my movement on the dance floor, my movement to the song, and my basking in the airy elevated room helped me to forget momentarily the desertion that seemed inescapable.